 Assisting with Innovative Funding Sources

-York College purchased the site more than a decade ago and has maintained it since then, waiting for an appropriate use.
+York College purchased the site more than a decade ago and maintained it, waiting for an appropriate use.
 A $6 million Pennsylvania Redevelopment Assistance Capital Program (RACP) grant paved the way for development of this property, expanding the College’s North Campus.

 “This project will be a true college/community partnership that helps improve the City and our campus while serving to create high-skill/high-wage employment opportunities for our students and alumni.”